A life line for the furry family members

 In 2009, Jed Hunt, an eight-year-old border collie and his best friend James (4 years) were chasing seagulls on the beach when Jed ruptured several discs.

-The bills for Jed's extensive veterinary care totalled $30,000.
+The bills for Jed's extensive veterinary care over 3 years totalled $30,000.
 Fortunately, Jed's family were able to afford his treatment.
-But the experience inspired Jennifer Hunt (mum to James and Jed) to create the Pet Medical Crisis Fund for other families, who loved their pets just as much as they loved Jed yet can't afford the sometimes costly treatments.
+But the experience inspired Jennifer Hunt (Mum to James and Jed) to create the Pet Medical Crisis Fund for other families, who loved their pets just as much as they loved Jed yet can't afford the sometimes costly treatments.

 "I'd hate to think of a family losing their best friend because they couldn't pay for treatment" said kind-hearted Jennifer.
 "Jed is a part of our family and he was worth every penny" she said.